Morikawa, Rahm, McIlroy bring buzz to Brookline in US Open

 The idea of the U.S. Open is to identify the best players.
 Some of them require some introductions to major championship contention on the weekend.

-Start with Dahmen, who will never be accused of taking himself too seriously, even if he takes his game seriously.
+Start with Dahmen, the cancer survivor and everyman who will never be accused of taking himself too seriously, even if he takes his game seriously.
 He thought about withdrawing from the 36-hole qualifier twice last week, before it started and after the first round.

 But he stuck it out, and with a 68 on Friday, plays in the final group of a major for the first time.
 He joined Morikawa at 5-under 135.

-“We don’t tee off until 3:45 tomorrow.
-I typically have to be home at 5 for dinner,” Dahmen said.
-“So this will be different, for sure.”

-The group one shot behind includes Buckley, who wasn’t in the U.S. Open until making a 20-foot birdie putt in a playoff for the last spot in his qualifier 11 days ago.
+The group one shot behind includes Hayden Buckley, who actually studied while at Missouri because he never thought playing golf for a living was going to work out.
+He wasn’t in the U.S. Open until making a 20-foot birdie putt in a playoff for the last spot in his qualifier 11 days ago.

 He was fading, like so many others, with three bogeys during a five-hole stretch around the turn when he got back on track.
 Birdies on the last two holes gave him another 68.